miksaraj/miksaraj.github.io/_drafts/playing-around-with-fizzbuzz.md

 It's just FizzBuzz, right?
 What can be so hard about it?
 The thing is, an extended FizzBuzz is as a problem more subtle than most developers realise at the outset.
-What trips many of us up os that the control flow requires understanding what you've previously done in order to make a final decision.
+What trips many of us up is that the control flow requires understanding what you've previously done in order to make a final decision.
 It's very easy to get this
 wrong: